Amrutha-automation/Python-Practice/README.md

 # Python Practice Programs
-This repository contains Python programs covering:
+This repository contains Python programs covering basic concepts:
-- Basic concepts
+- Variables
-- Loops and conditions
+- Loops
+- Conditionals
 - Functions

-## Programs Included
+## Folder Structure
+basics/
-- Even/Odd Checker
+- even_odd.py
-- Prime Number Checker
+- prime.py
-- Factorial
+- factorial.py
-- Fibonacci Series
+- fibonacci.py
-- Palindrome
+- palindrome.py
-- Armstrong Number
+- armstrong.py

+## Purpose
+This project is part of my journey from Manual Testing to QA Automation.

+## How to Run
+python basics/filename.py

 ## Why this repo?
 Created as part of my transition from Manual Testing to QA Automation using Python.